rudberga/CI-MS2-inspiry-tokyo/README.md

 <p align="center"><strong>Milestone 2 project - Full Stack Web Developer course - Code Institute</strong></p>

-This website is developed for visitors to Tokyo who are not sure of where to go for food, drinks, party or sightseeing.
-It will act as a travel guide with a minimalistic approach where the tips you receive are directly from local experts.
-All you have to do is press a few buttons and you will have a suggestion for you.
+This website is developed for visitors to Tokyo who are not sure of where to go to eat, as Tokyo can easily become ovewhelming.
+'Inspiry' wants to be the beacon of light in that sense.
+The website will act as a travel guide with a minimalistic approach where the tips you receive are directly gathered from local experts.
+All you have to do is press a few buttons and you will have a suggestion for you, it is that simple!

 [Link to deployed website!](https://rudberga.github.io/CI-MS2-inspiry-tokyo/)